jcortejoso/nvm-contracts/doc/UPGRADES.md

 ##### Deploy a single contracts

-- To deploy a single contracts you need to specify the contracts to deploy as a parameter to the deploy script: ie. `npm run deploy:kovan -- OceanToken Dispenser` will deploy `OceanToken` and `Dispenser`.
+- To deploy a single contracts you need to specify the contracts to deploy as a parameter to the deploy script: ie. `npm run deploy:kovan -- TestToken Dispenser` will deploy `TestToken` and `Dispenser`.

 ##### Upgrade the whole application